Gravitational wave propagation in generalized hybrid metric-Palatini gravity: Introduction

 The NP formalism is based on a tetrad basis, and it is useful to analyze black hole and gravitational wave solutions.
 For metric theories of gravity that allow for plane null gravitational wave solutions, one can resort to the Eardley-Lee-Lightman (ELL) formalism which simplifies the former and allows for the classification of the spacetime solutions \cite{ELL1,ELL2}, based on which one can analyze all six polarization states a metric theory can exhibit.
-This has been applied to modified gravity theories \cite{Alves:2009,Gomes:2018}.
+In fact, this formalism has been applied to modified gravity theories \cite{Alves:2009,Gomes:2018}.
 However, when a propagating mode is massive, the ELL formalism cannot be applied directly, and one has to invert its definitions to correctly find the polarization states \cite{Polarisations}.
 A notable exception arises if the mass of the polarization mode is small, for which one obtains nearly null plane gravitational waves and the ELL formalism is argued to be approximately applicable \cite{Capozziello:2020}.
 Moreover, there is a distinction between polarization modes that affect a ring of test particles when a gravitational wave passes through and the independent radiative degrees of freedom a theory may exhibit; hence, for instance, $f(R)$ theories possess three radiative degrees of freedom which can excite up to four polarization states \cite{Alves:2024}.

 This manuscript is organized as follows.
-In Sec. \ref{sec:theory} we introduce the generalized version of the hybrid metric-Palatini gravity in both the geometrical and scalar-tensor representations and obtain their respective decoupled equations of motion; in Sec. \ref{sec:linear} we introduce linear perturbations of the metric and scalar fields to obtain the propagation equations and analyze the polarization modes of plane gravitational waves; in Sec. \ref{sec:newman} we introduce the Newman-Penrose formalism to determine the polarization states and degrees of freedom of gravitational waves when massive modes are present; in Sec. \ref{sec:implications} we analyze the results obtained from both methods above and their implications for the theory from an observational point of view; and in Sec. \ref{sec:concl} we discuss our results and trace our conclusions.
+In Sec. \ref{sec:theory}, we introduce the GHMPG theory in both the geometrical and scalar-tensor representations and obtain their respective decoupled equations of motion; in Sec. \ref{sec:linear} we introduce linear perturbations of the metric and scalar fields to obtain the propagation equations and analyze the polarization modes of plane gravitational waves; in Sec. \ref{sec:newman} we introduce the Newman-Penrose formalism to determine the polarization states and degrees of freedom of gravitational waves when massive modes are present; in Sec. \ref{sec:implications} we analyze the results obtained from both methods above and their implications for the theory from an observational point of view; and in Sec. \ref{sec:concl} we discuss our results and trace our conclusions.